Optimal Investment in a Large Population of Competitive and Heterogeneous Agents: Probabilistic setting and main results

 This will be used often in the proof without further mention of \cite[Lemma 2.3]{sun2006exact}.
-Moreover, we will write $\mu(\d u) \equiv \d u$ to lighten the notation. \end{remark} The wealth process for agent $u$ when employing strategy $\pi$ follows the dynamics
+Moreover, we will write to lighten the notation. \end{remark} Let $\F^u$ denote the completion of the filtration generated by $(W^u, W^*,\xi^u)$, and let $\F$ denote the completion of filtration generated by $((W^u)_{u \in I}, W^*, (\xi^u)_{u\in I})$.
+As above, we assume to be given a continuum of stocks $S^u$ with dynamics